Dirty Grandpa: Box office

-Dirty Grandpa grossed $35.5 million in the United States and Canada and $69.6 million in other territories for a worldwide total of $105.2 million, against a production budget of $11.5-25 million.
+Dirty Grandpa grossed $35.6 million in the United States and Canada and $69.5 million in other territories for a worldwide total of $105.1 million, against a production budget of $11.5 million.

 The film was released in North America on January 22, 2016, alongside The 5th Wave and The Boy, and was projected to gross $10–13 million from 2,912 theaters in its opening weekend.
-The film made $4.3 million on its first day and went on to debut to $11.1 million, finishing 4th at the box office.
+The film made $4.3 million on its first day and went on to debut to $11.1 million, finishing 6th at the box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 10% based on 137 reviews and an average rating of 3.10/10.
-The site's critical consensus reads, "Like a Werther's Original dropped down a sewer drain, Dirty Grandpa represents the careless fumbling of a classic talent that once brought pleasure to millions."
-On Metacritic, the film has a score of 21 out of 100 based on 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Dirty Grandpa received negative reviews for its gross-out and shock humor that was also considered sexist, homophobic and racist.
-Frank Scheck of The Hollywood Reporter said that even though humor is subjective "It can be definitively stated that Dirty Grandpa is utterly unfunny."
-Scheck is especially critical of the uneven tone of the film, and says it "doesn't even have the courage of its anarchic convictions, frequently abandoning its tasteless humor to indulge in sentimental scenes".
+Dirty Grandpa received negative reviews for its gross-out and shock humor.
+Frank Scheck of The Hollywood Reporter said that even though humor is subjective, "It can be definitively stated that Dirty Grandpa is utterly unfunny."
+Scheck was especially critical of the uneven tone of the film, and says it "doesn't even have the courage of its anarchic convictions, frequently abandoning its tasteless humor to indulge in sentimental scenes".
 Nick Schager of Variety wrote: "This contemptible fiasco is not only comfortable courting laughs through ugly mockery of minorities, but also doesn't even have the courage of its own crass-as-I-wannabe convictions."
 Mike Ryan of Uproxx said: "Dirty Grandpa is the worst movie I've ever seen in a movie theater.
 Burn it."
 He later also picked it as the worst film he had both reviewed and seen.
 Pete Hammond of Deadline Hollywood said: "Dirty Grandpa, is not just the worst movie [De Niro] has ever been in, but it may be the worst movie anyone has ever been in."
 Glenn McDonald of Indy Week said: "The awful, ugly Dirty Grandpa is the comedy equivalent of torture porn ...
 In fact, in the dizzying moments after being bludgeoned by this miserable specimen, I was convinced it's among the worst movies ever made."
 Richard Roeper of the Chicago Sun-Times gave the film zero stars, and wrote: "If Dirty Grandpa isn't the worst movie of 2016, I have some serious cinematic torture in my near future."